GoogleCloudPlatform/appengine-maven-archetypes-java/hello-endpoints-archetype/src/main/resources/archetype-resources/README.md

       client IDs registered in the
       [Credentials on Developers Console for OAuth 2.0 client IDs][6].

+    - Note: iOS support should work but has not been fully tested.

     - These client IDs are used when defining annotation for this sample API found in [Greetings.java](src/main/java/com/example/helloendpoints/Greetings.java).

     - You can read more about different user authentication supported [here][12].

-1. [Optional]: Use Cloud Endpoints Frameworks v2.0 Maven and Gradle client library generation plugins with Cloud Endpoints Frameworks v1.0.
+1. [Optional]: **We recommend new projects should use Cloud Endpoints Frameworks v2.0**.
+Alternatively, use Cloud Endpoints Frameworks v2.0 Maven and Gradle client library generation plugins with Cloud Endpoints Frameworks v1.0.

     - Uncomment `Endpoints Frameworks v1.0` sections and comment `Endpoints Frameworks v2.0` sections in the following files.